WilliamJasso/web-app-voice-react/README.md

 -   JavaScript
 -   HTML
 -   CSS
--   Axios for making HTTP requests to the Mockapi.io API
+-   AXIOS for making HTTP requests to the Mockapi.io API

 ## Usage